Agnisnaan: Synopsis (Ordeal)

-The later part of the thirties of this century.

-A certain locality of a small town is inhabited by some poor people: a fisherman from Bengal, Madan ̶ a thief who spends a considerable time of the year in police custody, Phool ̶ a widow who is reportedly having an affair with the policeman on night duty in the area, etc.
+The story is set in the late 1930s in a small town.
+It is inhabited by various impoverished people including a fisherman from Bengal named Madan, a thief who spends a considerable time of the year in police custody named Phool and a widow who is reportedly having an affair with the policeman on night duty in the area.

 In this locality, Ghanakanta is the well-to-do person, loved and respected by his neighbours.
-He has become old and has handed over the responsibility of the family to his sons ̶ Rantakanta and Mohikanta, the third son Bhadrakanta still being without any livelihood of his own.
+In his old age, he handed over the family responsibilities to his sons, Rantakanta, Mohikanta and Bhadrakanta, having no livelihood of his own.

 Mohikanta, a man with the characteristics of feudal vanity and conceit, comes in contact with a British Deputy Commissioner of the district, who helps him in establishing a ricemill in the town.
 The mill works like a mint, making Mohikanta richer and richer.
 He marries Menoka, an upright, beautiful girl of a cultured family.
 Menoka makes herself a charming, devoted wife, and in course of time becomes the mother of four children.
 Mohikanta aided by lust, vanity, money and liquor, becomes a source of constant irritation to the family; but Menoka, with her love, tolerance and magnanimity preserves the family's happiness.

 Mohikanta often goes to the nearby villages to arrange paddy for his rice mill.
 On one of his visits to a certain village he comes across Kiran, a beautiful young girl of a very poor family.
 One day, to the utter dismay of everyone around, Mohikanta rides on an elephant at the head of a marriage procession and makes Kiran his second wife.

 A composed Menoka accepts the entire episode with apparent calm.
 She rearranges her bedroom to accommodate her four children, while Mohikanta moves into a new bedroom along with Kiran.
 Menoka accepts Kiran with stoic affection.

 Mohikanta's old parents, already subdued by his impertinence, are resigned to their fate and become silent spectators.
 But Bhadrakanta and his friend Madan, the thief, become indignant.
 Indra, the eldest son of Menoka, morose and bewildered, unwittingly moves closer and closer to Bhadrakanta and Madan, as if to find out a means of relief for his mother, and a way for some kind of revenge on his father.